-A suspension of a pure culture of AR-183 is aseptically transferred to a shake flask containing fermentation medium.
+A suspension of a pure culture of AR-962 is aseptically transferred to a shake flask (1 liter) containing fermentation medium.

+In order to have sufficient amount of biomass, the process is repeated several times.
 When a sufficient amount of biomass is obtained the shake flasks are combined to be used to inoculate the seed fermentor.